Breaking: U.S. Announces Total Ban on Xinjiang Cotton After Breaking Report by VOC Senior Fellow

 “Xinjiang cotton only comes in one color: blood red,” says Victims of Communism Memorial Foundation (VOC) President and CEO Marion Smith.
 “Communist regimes have a long history of depending on forced labor economically and using it as a tool of political repression.
 Today, the U.S. has made the bold move to hold Communist China accountable for its actions.”

 VOC has been the leading voice in exposing forced labor around the world, specifically in China’s Xinjiang region that is home to the Uyghur Muslim ethnic minority with hundreds of thousands in internment camps.
-On December 14, VOC Senior Research Fellow in China Studies Dr. Adrian Zenz released a groundbreaking report, in partnership with the Center for Global Policy, detailing new findings on forced labor in China’s Xinjiang region: Coercive Labor in Xinjiang: Labor Transfer and the Mobilization of Ethnic Minorities to Pick Cotton.
+On December 14, VOC Senior Research Fellow in China Studies Dr. Adrian Zenz released a groundbreaking report, in partnership with the Newlines Institute for Strategy and Global Policy, detailing new findings on forced labor in China’s Xinjiang region: Coercive Labor in Xinjiang: Labor Transfer and the Mobilization of Ethnic Minorities to Pick Cotton.

 Dr. Zenz’s research sparked action in the U.K. which just announced new policies to confront China’s abuse of Uyghurs, and the report has now equipped U.S. policymakers with evidence to take the final step from partial to total ban on cotton produced using forced labor.